 Metering Required

-First Gas will install Metering as set out in Schedule One and use reasonable endeavours to ensure that it operates at all times.
+Except where otherwise provided pursuant to section 5.2 of the Code, First Gas will install Metering in respect of Delivery Points as set out in ICA Schedule One and use reasonable endeavours to ensure that it operates at all times.
+First Gas is to ensure that the design, construction, installation, operation and maintenance of the Metering complies with the Metering Requirements.

 Direct Gas Measurement Only

-Metering shall determine Gas quantities by direct measurement only and not by difference or by other indirect means.
+Metering shall determine Gas quantities by direct measurement only and not by difference.

 Testing of Metering and Provision of Information

 First Gas shall use reasonable endeavours, including by means of periodic testing in accordance with the Metering Requirements, to ensure that Metering is Accurate.
-The Interconnected Party may request, and First Gas shall then provide:
+The Interconnected Party may request, and First Gas shall then provide to the Interconnected Party:

 reasonable technical information relating to the Metering at a Delivery Point;